kyranet/veza/PROTOCOL.md

 ┌────────┐                              ┌────────┐
 │ Server │         ClientSocket         │ Client │
 ├────────┤ ←--------------------------- ├────────┤
-│  8002  │         ServerClient         │  8002  │
+│  8002  │         ServerSocket         │  8002  │
 └────────┘ ---------------------------→ └────────┘
 ```

-> `ClientSocket` allows Client to send messages to Server, and `ServerClient` allows Server to send messages to Client.
+> `ClientSocket` allows Client to send messages to Server, and `ServerSocket` allows Server to send messages to Client.

 However, multiple clients can connect to a server just fine.